khandaud15/RNA-Seq-Variant-Calling/README.md

-## RNA-Seq Variant calling pipeline based on the gatk4 Pipeline
+## RNA-Seq Variant Calling Pipeline based on the gatk4 workflow